There is a typical confusion in fat vs. muscle plan: “muscle weighs more than fat!”

 We shall differentiate between fats and muscles based on these aspects

 1kg of fat and 1kg of muscle is equal.
 The difference is in total volume.
-1kg of muscle is three times smaller in size than 1kg of fats.
-It’s just like; a mini ball vs a wobbly bowl of jelly.
+1kg of muscle is three times smaller than 1kg of fats.
+It’s like; a mini ball vs. a wobbly bowl of jelly.

 Many people get confused when they train hard each week, eat well; however, their weight on the scale doesn’t change, while they are getting slimmer… 🤔

-As fats and muscles weigh the same, but the difference lies in their size; Hence, after exercise sessions, you built up your body with muscles, and look slimmer, but weight remains the same.
+As fats and muscles weigh the same, the difference lies in their size; Hence, after exercise sessions, you build up your body with muscle and look slimmer, but your weight remains the same.